Mammograms Can Save Your Life

 A mammogram uses special x-ray images to look for abnormal changes in the breast.
 The results are recorded on x-ray film or directly into a computer for a doctor called a radiologist to review and interpret.
 A mammogram allows the doctor to have a closer look for changes in breast tissue that may or may not be felt during a breast exam.
 Breast changes occur in almost all women.
 Most of these changes are not cancer and are called 'benign,' but only a doctor can know for sure.

 Why should you get a mammogram?

 The purpose of a screening mammogram is to find abnormalities that are too small to be seen or felt.
-But, mammograms will not detect all breast cancers, which is why physical breast exams are very important.
+But, mammograms will not detect all breast cancers which is why it is very important to see your health care provider if you feel a lump or anything unusual in your breast.
 Getting a screening mammogram can be your best defense against breast cancer.
 Research has clearly shown that screening mammograms can increase breast cancer survival.

 When do you need a mammogram?

 The risk of breast cancer increases with age.
-That's why it's very important for all women over 45 to get regular mammograms.
+That's why it's crucial for all women over 45 to get regular mammograms.
 VA recommends that you take the actions below, once you have reached these age milestones:

 At age 40: Talk with your doctor about the right time to begin screening;

 At age 55: Get mammograms every other year, or continue with annual mammography, depending on your preferences;